Microflow/Revamping-Twitter/README.md

 ## Phase One: Add a Microfinance Toolbar to Twitter, and use it to get everyday Americans Jobs, and help them raise money for projects.

+## Phase Two: Start to Open Source Twitter.

+Let people set up their own local node.The public and programmers will go nuts.
+Imagine the reaction on hacker news.

+Keep an advertising navbar or footer, that links back to your own ad feed API.
+Then you can still profit.

+*

 More later, if GLP dialogue continues.

 ## Inflatable Tents.
 Viable for the homeless in temperate climates?